tonyaldon/settings/README.md

 To install the whole installation, follow the following steps:

-1. We first clone this project, make some symlinks in the `$HOME` directory, install some debian packages and python packages.
-We also install `takbl` keyboard layout and active it, install `emacs` (snapshot), `cask`, all the dependencies of my emacs configuration and `i3` .
-To do so, run the following commands:
+1. Install `git`, `make`, `stow` and clone this repository:

 	a.
 Standard Way:

+		sudo apt install git make stow
 		git clone --recurse-submodules https://github.com/tonyaldon/settings.git
 		cd settings
-		make install_sw

-   b. (not recommended) Also set git `remote url` to `ssh` protocol and the home directory with a specific structure:
+	b. (for me) Also set git `remote url` to `ssh` protocol:

+		sudo apt install git make stow
 		cd ~/ && mkdir work && cd work
 		git clone https://github.com/tonyaldon/settings.git
 		cd settings
+		make git_repositories

+2. Install some debian pakages and python packages:

+		make deb_packages
+		make python_packages

+3. Set the links in the `$HOME` directory:

+		make links

+4. (optional) Structure the `$HOME` directory:

+		make home_directory

+5. Install `takbl` keyboard layout and active it:

+		cd path/to/settings/keyboard-layout
+		sudo make install

+6. Install `emacs` (snapshot), `cask` and all the dependencies of my emacs configuration:

+		cd path/to/settings/emacs.d/.emacs.d
 		make install

-2. (optional) Fix errors or warnings (specifically with the audio).

-3. (optional) Copy SSH keys into the `~/.ssh` directory.
+7. Copy SSH keys into the `~/.ssh` directory.

-4. (optional) Configure the laptop lid switch.
+8. Configure the laptop lid switch.

-5. Install `i3` (last release) and reboot with `i3` as window manager.
-To do so, run the following commands:
+9. Install `i3` (last release) and reboot with `i3` as window manager:

 		cd path/to/settings/i3
 		sudo su
 		make install
 		reboot

+10. Set chromium as default browser:

+	a.
+To set `chromium-browser` as the default web browser, run the following commands and choose `chromium-browser` as alternative:

+		sudo update-alternatives --config x-www-browser
+		sudo update-alternatives --config gnone-www-browser

+	b.
+Some applications use `xdg-open`, so you also have to run the following command:

+		xdg-settings set default-web-browser chromium-browser.desktop

-6. (optional) Set chromium as default browser, configure chromium by adding the chrome extensions and configuring the Saka Key extension.
+11. Configure chromium by adding the chrome extensions and configuring the Saka Key extension.

-7. Enjoy programming ;)
+12. Enjoy programming ;)

 # Home directory